ayushp0728/signbridge/README.md

 bash
 Copy code

-# Backend
+# Run the Backend
-python app.py
+cd backend
+uvicorn main:app --reload

-# Frontend
+# Run the Frontend
 cd frontend
 npm start
 Access the Application:

 Navigate to http://localhost:3000 in your web browser.

-Usage
+# Usage

 Open the Application: Once the application is running, navigate to the local server link in your browser.
 Enable Webcam: Grant permission for the application to access your webcam.
 Start Signing: Begin using sign language gestures in front of your camera.
 The recognized gestures will be displayed in real-time on the screen.